catmando/LocoRuby/README.md

 ##Features##

-* Simple to setup:  Only requirement is that the local machine is running the LocoRuby.exe
+* Simple to setup:  Only requirement is that the local machine is running the LocoRuby.exe, and include ruby_local.js
-* Works in any browser
+* Runs in the browser, write normal HTML / Javascript
 * Add `<script type="text/ruby">` blocks to your pages, and then execute `local_ruby_eval(....)` from javascript
 * Tested in Windows XP and 7 (testing on Vista would be appreciated!)
 * Includes Ruby Debug and Logger for debugging and logging